 Annual member notices

-As a valued member, you have access to a suite of quality programs, services, and educational tools to help you live healthy and be well — all from the convenience of your computer or mobile device.
+As a valued Capital Blue Cross member, you have access to many programs, services, and educational tools to help you live your healthiest life — all from the convenience of your computer, smartphone, or tablet.

-Log in or register to access your Capital Blue Cross secure account.
-It is your personalized area for managing your plan, from finding in-network providers to viewing your Explanations of Benefits (EOBs) or member ID card.
-You also can update your contact information and communication preferences and find your responsibilities and rights as a member as well as information on advanced care planning and communicating care goals.
+Log in or register to access your secure account.
+From your secure account, you can manage your plan, find in-network providers, and view your Explanation of Benefits (EOBs) or ID card.
+You can also update your contact information and communication preferences as well as view your member rights and responsibilities.

 If your plan includes prescription drug benefits, your secure account is your one-stop shop to:

-Note: The organization may limit communication of updates to “negative” formulary changes, such as changes that result in restrictions or replacements, and may limit such communications to affected members and their providers.
+Note: We may limit communication of updates to “negative” formulary changes, such as changes that result in restrictions or replacements, and may limit such communications to affected members and their providers.

-Preauthorization is the medical necessity review completed before you receive certain healthcare services.
-Preauthorization ensures the services are medically appropriate.
-In-network providers for 2021 (including BlueCard® facilities that provide inpatient services outside Capital Blue Cross’ 21-county service area) are responsible for obtaining preauthorization.
-If you receive an outpatient service by an out-of-network provider or from a BlueCard facility outside our service area, you are responsible for obtaining authorization, if required.
+Preauthorization is the process in which certain medications, tests, procedures, medical devices, or other medical services are reviewed for medical necessity and appropriateness before you receive certain healthcare services.
+Preauthorization ensures that services are medically appropriate.
+In-network providers (including BlueCard® facilities that provide inpatient services outside Capital Blue Cross’ 21-county service area) are responsible for obtaining preauthorization.
+If you receive services from an out-of-network provider or outpatient services from a BlueCard provider outside our service area, you are responsible for obtaining preauthorization, if required.
 If you do not obtain preauthorization, your claim may be reviewed for medical necessity and you may be responsible for paying the cost of the service.
 Search for participating providers, hospital, and labs, and learn more about preauthorization requirements.
-Also, check your benefit plan documents for a complete list of services that require preauthorization.

 As children transition into young adults, it is important they receive the right healthcare services.
 Usually by the time young adults finish school, they should move their care from a pediatrician to a Primary Care Physician (PCP).
 To help with the transition to adult care, visit MyCare Finder, our online tool to view the most up-to-date listings of providers in your area.
 You can also compare treatment costs and learn more about providers that are accepting new patients, their specialties, hours, and hospital affiliations.